flaviomaa/SignalDesk/README.md

 ## What it covers

-SignalDesk currently includes sources from different regulatory and cybersecurity domains, including:
+ComplianceMonitoringTool currently includes sources from different regulatory and cybersecurity domains, including:

 - BMJ
 - EDPB